 There aren’t many events where I can wear my beloved fuchsia culottes, but why not casual wedding?
 Though a bold color, the texture paired with a wine-hued blouse and neutral shoes gives off the “I tried, but not too hard” vibe.
 As for the birdcage purse, I snagged it at Goodwill a couple of months ago.
 I think I was drawn to it because it’s quirky, yet functional…like me.
 After researching online, I have found similar styles from the 50’s an 60’s which led me to conjure an image of its former owner(s) vacationing on a tropical island while carrying around her beach essentials, cigarettes, and a flask inside.
 For now, it will only carry memories of past owners, my essentials, and maybe a mini Bota Box! 🙂

 With the fifth and final post of Decoding Wedding Dress Codes, which dress code is the easiest to dress for?
 Which is the hardest?
+Do you like to see brides in classical dresses like at Katherine’s Bridal Boutique?
+Or you prefer not traditional weddings?
 Have you ever been invited to a wedding with a unique dress code, i.e. mountain chic or redneck riviera?
 Leave me a comment on Facebook, Instagram, or below, and tell me about it!